melvinr/Ultimate-Frisbee-App/README.md

 # Ultimate Frisbee App - Melvin
 *This is the individual readme of Melvin Reijnoudt.
 In this document you can see my contributions to this project on a weekly basis.
-You can also see used techniques from each course of the minor Everything Web.
-You can also read a bit about my experience during this project.
+You can also see used techniques from each course of the minor Everything Web and read a bit about my experience during this project.
 For an in-depth overview of the contributions by Fons and Senny, you can go to their personal readme's:*

 - [Go to the individual README of contributor Fons Hettema](https://github.com/strexx/Ultimate-Frisbee-App/blob/master/README_fons.md)
 - [Go to the individual README of contributor Senny Kalidien](https://github.com/sennykalidien/Ultimate-Frisbee-App)